hmfaysal/hmfaysal-omega-theme/_posts/2014-03-21-H3A-Data-Management.md

 # Authentication and Authorisation {#id}
 You want to be sure you know who is accessing your precious data.
-This can be done by issuing credentials yourself (ie, user/pass to your resource), however this doens't scale very well.
+This can be done by issuing credentials yourself (ie, user/pass to your resource), however this doesn't scale very well.
 What's more, it's difficult to know where these users are coming from.
 You could implement an LDAP backend for authentication, but then you'd have one more thing to adminster.
 Why not leave the authentication to someone else, and focus on authorisation ?

 The concept of [Identity Federations](http://www.geant.net/service/eduGAIN/Pages/home.aspx) makes this separation of roles possible.
 While this is a modern user-friendly way to authenticate, there's also 'good old' PKI - which can be used on the service and server-side to secure and authenticate access.
 The best case scenario would be that an researcher who wants to request data to be ingested into the repository should authenticate using their local (institutional or national) identity provider, which the service would trust, since it would be included as a service provider in a federation.
 Authorisation would be done via a local database (ldap, perhaps, but just containing the identities of the trusted users, not their credentials) - or could be done centrally using a system like [Perun](https://perun.metacentrum.cz).